QianqianQ/todo-list/deployment.md

  - https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure

 **Conclusion**: No permission to create service principal then might be impossible to login azure from github actions

 #### 4. Azure DevOps PAT

+**Not Tested, might fail**

 - Azure DevOps setup GitHub connection
 - Azure DevOps config PAT
-github-deploy: 43Cg7plKmFKv1UOaDDSz80KRuR6q7Ct1w9Ve1pWiGXn6JZoCJwlvJQQJ99BCACAAAAAovqbIAAASAZDO1X40

 #### 5. Deploy from local env with script
 - Ensure You Have SSH Access to the VM